-The idea behind this tip is that clay is alkaline, whereas as vinegar is relatively acidic.
+The idea behind this tip is that clay is alkaline, whereas vinegar is relatively acidic.
 A skin’s natural pH is mildly acidic.
-By rubbing your hands in vinegar, you are rebalancing the pH of skin.
+By rubbing your hands in vinegar, you are rebalancing the pH of the skin.

 Tip 7: Find a Moisturizer that Suits Your Skin

 There are some great moisturizers on the market to help with potter’s hands.
 Ultimately you need to find one that suits your skin.
 But here are some suggestions that come with high recommendations from potters who regularly have their hands in clay.